LastPatriot/aws-eks-terraform-for-retail-sample-app/README.md

     kubectl get svc ui
     ```
     The output of this command will provide the external URL for the frontend load balancer.

+---

+## Destroying the Infrastructure

+When you no longer need the EKS cluster and its associated resources, you can destroy them to avoid incurring further AWS charges.

+1.  **Destroy Terraform Resources**:
+    Navigate to the root directory of the project (`aws-eks-terraform/`) and run:
+    ```bash
+    terraform destroy
+    ```
+    Terraform will show you a plan of the resources to be destroyed and ask for confirmation.
+Type `yes` and press Enter to proceed.

+    **Note**: Ensure that your S3 backend state is properly managed.
+If you have versioning or other settings on your S3 bucket, they might affect the destruction process.

+## Important Considerations

+-   **IAM Permissions**: The IAM user or role running Terraform must have sufficient permissions to create and manage all the AWS resources defined in this project.
+-   **State Management**: Using an S3 backend with DynamoDB for locking is highly recommended for production environments to ensure state consistency and prevent concurrent modifications.
+-   **Security Groups**: Pay close attention to the security group configurations within the VPC module to ensure proper network access control for your EKS cluster and nodes.
+-   **Cost**: Be mindful of the AWS costs associated with running EKS clusters and related resources.
+Remember to destroy the infrastructure when it's no longer needed.
+-   **Provider Versions**: The `.terraform.lock.hcl` files ensure that you are using the exact provider versions specified, which helps in maintaining consistent deployments.

+---